tutkuince/data-structures-and-algorithm/README.md

   - Edges can connect any two nodes in any possible way.
   - There are no rules.
   - Sometimes, edges are also known as arcs.
 Every edge can be labelled/unlabelled.
+### Graph Big O
+- Adding a Vertex in a Graph with an Adjacency List is O(1)
+- Removing a vertex is O(n)
+  - Finding the vertex is O(1).
+However, you can also have to remove all of the edges associated with the vertex you are removing.